-Column 1 Item Column 2 If the recipient is Column 3 the amount is payable by 3 a candidate (or a person acting on behalf of a candidate) the candidate and the agent of the candidate

-- (3) If, under subsection (2), an amount is payable to the State by 2 or more persons, those persons are jointly and severally liable for the payment of the amount. - (4) An amount that, under subsection (2), is payable by a person or persons to the State may be recovered by the State as a debt due to the State.
+Column 1 Item Column 2 If the recipient is Column 3 the amount is payable by 2 a registered political party that is not a corporation (or a person acting on behalf of a registered political party that is not a corporation) the agent of the registered political party 3 a candidate (or a person acting on behalf of a candidate) the candidate and the agent of the candidate (3) If, under subsection (2), an amount is payable to the State by 2 or more persons, those persons are jointly and severally liable for the payment of the amount.
+(4) An amount that, under subsection (2), is payable by a person or persons to the State may be recovered by the State as a debt due to the State.